ewine-project/Flexible-GFDM-PHY/README.md

 - Currently the USRP-RIOs with the 40 MHz frontends are fully supported.
 The 120 MHz frontends are known to work, however the gain setting cannot be changed.

 Known Bugs:
-- The path to the preamble file has to be fixed in
+- The path to the preamble file has to be fixed in ImportTxtFileToComplex_Preamble.gvi to Host\preamble.txt
 - Tha AGC is prone to oscillate.
 The workaround is to fix the reciever gain to a fixed value.